 - Work that requires you to use your arms repetitively for reaching or lifting

-- Jobs that require you to work overhead
+- Jobs that require you to work with your arms overhead or above shoulder level

-While people performing these types of jobs may find it especially difficult to return to work, a shoulder injury can make it difficult to return to any type of work.
+While people performing these types of jobs may find it especially difficult to return to work, a shoulder injury can make it difficult to return to any type of work regardless of what your job requires.

 What if my employer offers me a light duty job before I have shoulder surgery?